How to get a business loan

 First, you’ll need find the right type of loan for your small business based on factors like your business needs, credit score, time in business and revenue.
 Comparing lenders is also key to finding the lowest interest rate and most favorable terms available to your small business.

-The first step to getting a small business loan is to take a look at your small business from the perspective of a lender.
-Knowing following information about yourself and your company is key to choosing which type of loan to apply for.
+The second step to getting a small business loan is to take a look at your small business from the perspective of a lender.
+Knowing the following information about yourself and your company is key to understanding how much you can borrow in business loans and choosing which type of loan to apply for.

 Check your credit scores